Last updated

 Network coverage in Canada

-Carrier Network 5G coverage 4G LTE coverage Total network coverage
+Carrier Network 5G coverage 4G LTE coverage Total land coverage

 Fido Rogers n/a 97% 28%